U.S. Tax Code: Definition, How It Works, and Global Examples

 A woman holding a calculator, demonstrating it to her workmate

 For starters, let’s say Congress creates a policy and passes it into law.
-From there, the IRS takes charge and formulates all the rules and perimeters to help ensure the said tax policy is established appropriately.
+From there, the IRS takes charge and formulates all the rules and regulations to help ensure the said tax policy is implemented appropriately.

 The U.S. federal tax code is referred to as the Internal Revenue Code (IRC).
 The IRC pertains to Title 26 of the U.S. Tax Code (also called the IRS tax code), and it covers all essential laws and rules tackling income taxes, tax deadlines and deductions, tax brackets, penalties, and fees, income thresholds, and filing statuses.